 - South Africa’s dairy industry compares favourably with the world’s top dairy industries in farming methods and processing of dairy products.

-- Dairy farming occurs throughout South Africa with the highest concentration being in the Western Cape, Eastern Cape and KwaZulu-Natal (MPO, 2017).
+- Although dairy farming occurs throughout South Africa, the movement of dairy production has shifted increasingly towards pastured based, coastal provinces, the highest concentration being in the Western Cape, KwaZulu-Natal and the Eastern Cape (MPO, 2021).

 - Holstein Friesians and Jerseys are the predominant breeds, followed by Ayrshires, Guernseys, SA Dairy Swiss and Dairy Shorthorn.